Smarties123/bio-inspired-cwk2-web/README.md

-# Investigating Cellular Automata as Associative Memory Systems
+# Memory Under Corruption: A Comparative Performance of Advanced Bio-Inspired Architectures

 Interactive demo and reference code for our University of Leeds 2025 group project
 **“Bio‑Inspired Associative Memories for Robust Pattern Recall.”**